MarkPearlCoZa/Blog_General/_posts/2019-01-30-Being-friends-with-work-colleagues.md

 At a leadership group a while back one of the presenters made the comment that as a manager you need to be friendly but not be friends.
 I've stuggled with this advice.
 Yes I can see how not being "friends" makes being a leader and making the hard decisions easier---the emotional impact when you need to do something hard is muted---however it also feels like it removes the connection I want from working with others.

-So the question I've been asking myself is can I be friends with someone who works for me, especially when my role may require me to withold information from them?
+So the question I've been asking myself is can I be friends with someone who is in my reporting line, especially when my role may require me to withold information from them?

-Right now I believe this is possible provided tread carefully.
+Right now I believe this is possible provided you tread carefully.

 In an ideal world when the friend/work mix happens you should be careful to make it clear how the friendship will work.